Helping Danes and Americans

 Hear the “Working with Americans” audiobook

-Hear Kay’s tips on working better with Americans while you drive, work out, or tidy up the house with our “Working with Americans” audiobook.
-The book will be available November 15, 2019; send your email address if you’d like to be reminded when it is released.
+Hear Kay’s tips on working better with Americans while you drive, work out, or tidy up the house with our “Working with Americans” audiobook, which has a running time of 2 hours.
+Kay reads the text herself.
+You can get the book free with a trial subscription to Amazon’s Audible service.

 “How are you?”
 Small talk and how to do it